coderefinery/git-intro/content/browsing.md

 things like access control.
 Each GitHub repository is owned by a user or organization, who controls what is in it.

-First, we need to make our own copy of the repository **coderefinery/recipe-book**.
+First, we need to make our own copy of the exercise repository.
 This will become important later, when we make our own changes.

-1. Go to the repository view on GitHub: <https://github.com/coderefinery/recipe-book>
+1. Go to the repository view on GitHub:
+  - <https://github.com/coderefinery/recipe-book>: you can use this one if you don't want your fork and contributions to be visible on the stream or the recording
+  - <https://github.com/coderefinery/recipe-book-recorded>: we will use this one for the demonstration which is streamed and recorded
 1. First, on GitHub, click the button that says "Fork".
 It is towards the top-right of the screen:
    :::{figure} img/browsing/forking.png